shenlebantongying/c1z2/README.md

 # c1z2 (S-ee one Zero two)

-A collection of code to craft a modular & programmable editor of my own from ground up.
+A collection of experiments to craft [malleable](https://malleable.systems/) environments.